What is an Applicant Tracking System?

 Next, decide if you’ll advance all candidates who achieve a certain score or the top 3-6 candidates.
 Determine these parameters in advance and alter them as needed once hiring is complete.

-Simply creating an interview scorecard or candidate scorecard, isn’t enough.
+Simply creating an interview scorecard isn’t enough.
 How it’s used impacts how effective it will be.
-Here are some things to consider if you want a candidate scorecard to be used properly.
+Here are some key considerations to ensure a candidate scorecard is used effectively.

 Train Interviewers on Note-Taking and Using the Scorecard